ilex-paraguariensis/yerbamate/README.md

 ### What is the Maté standard?
-Mate enforces modularity and seperation of three basic components of a deep learning project: models, trainers, and data loaders.
+Mate enforces modularity and seperation of three basic components of a deep learning project: models, trainers(optional), and data loaders.
 Each model, data loader and trainer should be a module inside its respective folder.
 This allows for out-of-the-box sharing of models, data loaders, and trainers.

 An example of a the foolder structure of a mate project is shown below: